Research and Development

 This simulation tool has been commercialized and made available through a new company named LedaFlow DA.
 Kongsberg Gruppen has become an owner in this company and is responsible for marketing and sales in a global market.

-Leda will ensure competion so that both products are further developed in order to meet increasingly challenging tasks.
+Leda will ensure completion so that both products are further developed in order to meet increasingly challenging tasks.
 This includes subsea installations with long distances to processing, developments in deep water and Arctic developments.

 A significant share of ConocoPhillips' world production takes place in areas north of the Arctic Circle, and the company has been involved in Arctic operations since 1965.
 This means that we have considerable experience that can be incorporated into our research and development portfolio in Norway.
 Our Arctic research program look for answers to operating problems and environmental challenges and seek knowledge about everything from Arctic geology to marine ecosystems and glaciers.
 The purpose is to incorporate facts into the discussion about energy resources in vulnerable areas north of the Arctic Circle.